TriangleBear/Ev_Ap/README.md

 2. Install the necessary dependencies:

     ```bash
-    pip install customtkinter pymysql pandas icecream
+    pip install customtkinter pandas icecream
     ```

-3. Set up the database by creating the required tables for 'Members' and any event-specific tables you need.
-Modify the `creds.py` file to include your database credentials.
+3. Set up the SQLite database by creating the required tables for 'Members' and any event-specific tables you need.
+The database will be created automatically when running the application if it doesn't exist.

 4. Run the `menu.py` file to start the application: